Click and print:

 He was also the founder and conductor of the Blue Ash-Montgomery Symphony, as well as the Clermont Philharmonic Orchestra.

 In November of 2005, Mr. Stanbery won the prestigious Post-Corbett Award (Performing Artist Division).
 Given every other year, the Post-Corbett Award is the equivalent of a Cincinnati-regional Pulitzer Prize, recognizing outstanding achievement in the arts.
-Cincinnati Symphony conductor, Paavo Jarvi, was first runner-up.
+Mr. Stanbery is the first conductor so honored who was not associated with the Cincinnati Symphony Orchestra.

 His Second Symphony “Foundations” was nominated for the Pulitzer Prize in music for 2012.